ver228/tierpsy-tracker/docs/HOWTO.md

 ## How to Start

-After running installation script in OSX or Windows there should be a doulbe-click executable named `TierpsyTracker` in the Desktop.
-If the executable is missing you can re-create the executable by running:
+After running installation script in OSX or Windows there should be a double-click executable named `TierpsyTracker` in the Desktop.
+If the executable is missing you can re-create it by running:

 ```bash
 #(OSX/Linux)